-The present study is an ongoing quasi-experimental ecologic study, which is conducted in a naturalistic setting of public child and family services in the Council of Oulu Region, Finland.
-The study focuses on the population under the age of 18 years.
-We assess the ecologic association between the average LTC-intervention activity and the aggregated measurement of the rate of unwanted incidents among multiple children groups.
-The sources of data used involve observations of multiple groups based on place and time (Figure 1).
-The evaluation will consist of data collection at five time points (baseline and following each of the four data collection).
+The present study is an ongoing quasi-experimental ecological study, which is conducted in a naturalistic setting of public child and family services in the Council of Oulu Region, Finland.
+The study focuses on the population under the age of 18.
+We assess the ecological association between the average LTC intervention activity and the aggregated measurement of the rate of adverse incidents among multiple groups of children.
+The data sources used involve observations of multiple groups based on place and time (figure 1).
+The evaluation consists of data collection at five time points (baseline and four other time points).